AliceBrunel/pocketcamp-guide-cli/README.md

 # PocketcampGuideCli

 Welcome to the PocketCamp guide gem!
 This is a CLI application allowing PocketCamp users (campers) to find information about the animals characters in the game.
-You can either look for information about an animal by typing its name, or directly search by the name of the resource you are looking for.
+You can either look for information about an animal by typing its name, or search by the resource's name you are looking for.
 The CLI application will print a list of animals responding to these criterias.

 ## Installation